Licensed pharmacist, PhD

 Licensed pharmacist, MSc PhD

 Julia Gabel studied pharmacy at the University of Tübingen and spent one semester at the University of Malawi in Blantyre.
 After her stay in Malawi, she was involved in the organization of the student exchange program between the University of Tübingen and the University of Malawi, funded by the German Academic Exchange Service (DAAD).
 As a trainee pharmacist (Pharmazeutin im Praktikum) she worked at the community pharmacy "Priv.
 Adler Apotheke" in Hamburg and in the hospital pharmacy in Heidenheim.
 Since June 2021 she is licensed as a pharmacist.
-In September 2021 she started her PhD project at the University of Tübingen, funded by a scholarship of the Dr. Hilmer Foundation.
+In September 2021 she started her PhD project at the University of Tübingen, funded first by a scholarship of the Dr. Hilmer Foundation, and now by a scholarship of the Frankfurt Foundation Quality of Medicines.
 Her research area is medicine quality in Africa and the development of suitable technologies for medicine quality studies in low- and middle-income countries.

 Micha Lächele studied pharmacy at the University of Tübingen.
 During his internship (Pharmaziepraktikum) he worked at the “Bärenapotheke” pharmacy in Rottenburg and for Teva Merckle GmbH in Blaubeuren-Weiler.
 He obtained his licence as pharmacist (Approbation) in 2015.
 After his studies he worked in quality management in the pharmaceutical industry - Teva Merckle GmbH Ulm and Curevac AG Tübingen.
 From 2019 to 2021 he spent 2.5 years in Chad as a development aid worker under a contract with Coworkers Fachkräfte.
 His focus was supporting and supervising the pharmaceutical projects and the supply chain management of a faith-based health organization (Association Evangélique pour la Santé au Tchad; AEST).
 Since April 2022 he works in the group of Prof. Dr. Lutz Heide.
 His area of research is the investigation of the quality of medicines in developing countries.